regenwatchdog/regenwatchdog.github.io/_estates/harrow/grangefarm.md

 <img src="/images/grangefarmsr.png" class="img-fluid rounded img-thumbnail">

 There is no publicly available section 106 agreement to confirm the exact tenure of the replacement 'social' housing or whether it has been secured in perpetuity.

+In September 2020, Harrow [served a compulsory purchase order](https://www.harrow.gov.uk/housing-property/grange-farm-estate/2) on the estate's remaining residents.

 __Links:__